 Engineering Accelerated Graduate (EAGr) Program

 Beginning in 2020, qualified undergraduates in the Swanson School of Engineering can enroll in the new Engineering Accelerated Graduate (EAGr) Program.
 EAGr enables students to earn complementary bachelor’s and master’s degree in their discipline within five years.
-Successful students will save time and money and potentially be more competitive in the job market upon graduation.1,2 The Swanson School is also working alongside select companies interested in offering employment opportunities and tuition reimbursement packages to EAGr students, via the EAGr+ program.
+Successful students will save time and money and be more competitive in the job market upon graduation.1,2 The Swanson School is also working alongside select companies interested in offering employment opportunities and tuition reimbursement packages to EAGr students, via the EAGr+ program.
 Scroll to the bottom of the page for more information about this unique opportunity.

 Who is eligible?